We are not currently recruiting for this role.

-You will start off as a 101 call taker, responding to calls for help from the public.
-With further training you will progress into other areas of the department, specialising in either incident management or crime recording.
+You will start in the Centre as a 101 call taker, responding to calls for help from the public.
+With further training you will then progress into other areas of the department responding to 999 calls and specialising in either incident management or crime recording.

 You will be educated to NVQ Level 2/GCSES grade A-C or equivalent.
 Some experience in a customer service environment will be an indication of your range of acquired skill and previous call taking experience is advantageous though not essential.

 Our ideal candidates are highly motivated with a good attention to detail.
 They can make logical decisions under pressure and listen, talk and type at the same time.

 We expect everyone at Cheshire Constabulary to adhere to the Policing Code of Ethics with its core values including accountability, honesty, integrity and respect.
 In addition, to be a communications operator you should enjoy interaction with public and colleagues and be an effective communicator.
 You will be pragmatic, resilient, a confident decision maker, and a strong team player with the drive and determination to do a great job.

 The role of a Communications Officer is one of the most rewarding and varied customer service roles you are ever likely to have.
 This rewarding career offers an opportunity to play a pivotal role in force and join a unique profession where you can really make a difference.

 We will offer you an attractive salary (with a shift allowance and time and half at weekends worked) in a busy operational role where you can play a key part in protecting the public from harm.

 If this sounds like the job for you, there are 3 straight forward steps of the Recruitment Process you will need to take.